qubeshub/swirlcourse.qubes/README.md

-# Cats Teach Stats Swirl Course

-Swirl course on QUBES
+# Template Swirl course on QUBES